 As noted in the hardware construction section, it is often helpful to test as you build, by building sub-circuits and then testing those intermediate results before moving onto the next sub-circuit.

-Start by checking part numbers on the ICs to verify that they the desired component.
+Start by checking part numbers on the ICs to verify that they are indeed the desired component.

 Next, check the power and ground pins of all ICs.
 Focus especially on those in the area where the problem seems to be ocurring.